WebAssembly/design/FutureFeatures.md

-General-purpose Proper Tail Calls would have no signature restrictions, and therefore be more broadly usable than [Signature-restricted Proper Tail Calls](AstSemantics.md#signature-restricted-proper-tail-calls), though there would be some different performance characataristics.
+General-purpose Proper Tail Calls would have no signature restrictions, and therefore be more broadly usable than [Signature-restricted Proper Tail Calls](AstSemantics.md#signature-restricted-proper-tail-calls), though there would be some different performance characteristics.

 ## Asynchronous Signals